SAEON/mnemosyne/README.md

 ```

 **NOTE - all files are publicly available**

+### Serving websites
+Any folder that includes an `index.html` file will be served as a website.
+One potential use-case of this is to provide a branded / themed landing page for a particular directory.
+A folder that includes an `index.html` file will not show the directory listings, but those listings are still accessible as direct links.

+You can serve the website on a custom domain via registering a CNAME record and then configuring URL-rewrites to the desired folder.
+Currently this has to be done by manually adjusting Nginx configuration - [ask me to make this user-configurable](https://github.com/SAEON/mnemosyne/issues)!!

 ## Uploading files
 Any files/folder in the exposed volume will be served.
 To upload files to the server either add a directory/file to the exposed volume, or upload via the `HTTP PUT` API endpoint.